I blog for essentially two reasons with seven sub-categories:

 B) To talk with others: to improve communication (4) influence (5), legacy (6), company (7)

-My reasons slowly evolved.
-I list them in a somewhat chronological order:
+These seven reasons for blogging slowly grew and changed over time.
+I list each below in a somewhat chronological order:

 - (1a) to explore blogging technology